Battle of the Barrier Forts: Background

 Sailing off the Chinese coast, and had received news of the beginning of the Second Opium War.
 The two sloops-of-war were tasked with protecting American lives by landing a 150-man detachment of marines and sailors in Canton.

-After a peaceful landing the Americans occupied the ancient city.
-Commanded by both Commodore James Armstrong and Captain Henry H. Bell, arrived in Canton's harbor and learned of the occupation.
+After a peaceful landing the Americans took position in the American compound.
+Commanded by Commodore James Armstrong and Captain Henry H. Bell as his flag captain, arrived in Canton's harbor and learned of the situation.
 San Jacinto then landed a shore party of her own.

-On November 15, 1856, after a brief stay and no military contact, the force withdrew from the city.
+On November 15, 1856, after a brief stay, the force withdrew from the city.
 During the withdrawal, Commander Andrew H. Foote of the Portsmouth rowed out to his ship.
 As he rowed past the Pearl River Forts, the Chinese garrison fired on the small American boat a few times but the withdrawal continued.

 The next day the U.S. seamen had constructed a plan to attack Canton's citadels in retaliation for the Chinese attack on Commander Foote.